magpieiot/transee/README.md

-This is a comprehensive, professional, and developer-friendly **README.md** written in English.
-It is designed to attract both users and contributors on GitHub, emphasizing the technical strengths and the privacy-first nature of your app.

----

 # Transee: High-Performance, Privacy-First ASR for macOS

 ![License](https://img.shields.io/github/license/magpieiot/transee)
 ![Platform](https://img.shields.io/badge/platform-macOS%2015.0+-blue)
 ![Swift](https://img.shields.io/badge/Swift-6.3+-orange)

-**Transee** is an open-source, professional-grade Automatic Speech Recognition (ASR) application built exclusively for macOS.
+**Transee** is an open-source, automatic Speech Recognition (ASR) application built exclusively for macOS.
 Powered by OpenAI’s revolutionary **Whisper** models, Transee brings industry-leading transcription accuracy directly to your desktop—without ever sending a single byte of data to the cloud.

-In an era where voice data is often treated as a commodity by large corporations, Transee stands for a different philosophy: **Your voice is your own.** By leveraging the power of Apple Silicon, Transee provides a seamless, local, and lightning-fast transcription experience that respects your privacy and your workflow.
+In an era where voice data is often treated as a commodity by large corporations, Transee stands for a different philosophy: **Your voice is your own.** By leveraging the power of Apple Silicon, Transee provides a seamless, local, and lightning-fast transcription experience that respects your privacy.

 ---